 Same-day cash or bank transfer

-Consignment Sales Process
+consignment Sales Process

 STEP 1: Contact Us

-STEP 2: Receiving Items
+STEP 2: Pickup

-STEP 3: Sales Consultation
+STEP 3: Consultation on the Sale

-After confirming the condition and other details, we will discuss the selling price and sales method with you.
-Once we reach an agreement, we will proceed with preparing for the sale.
+After inspecting the item’s condition, we will discuss the selling price and sales method with you.
+Once we reach an agreement, we will begin preparing for the sale.

-STEP 4: Sales Commencement
+STEP 4: Start of Sales

-We will display the item in-store and list it for sale on our website and e-commerce platforms (Digimart, J-Guitar, Reverb).
+We will display and sell the item in-store, as well as list it on our website and e-commerce platforms (Digimart, J-Guitar, Reverb).
 It is also possible to sell the item without displaying it in-store.

 STEP 5: Payment

-Once the item is sold, payment is required.
-Payment is generally made by bank transfer.
+Once the item is sold, payment will be made.
+As a general rule, payment is processed via bank transfer.

-Wind Instrument Related Columns
+Wind Instrument Column

-▶︎Part 1 SELMER VALITONE
+▶︎Part 1: SELMER VALITONE

 What kind of adjustments are made to the instruments you purchase?